woman in a field

 Resiliency and Chronic Illness

 Resilience alone isn’t going to make all your problems go away.
-I’m definitely not suggesting that.
+We’re definitely not suggesting that.

-Like me, you’ll still need to look at your root causes.
-These are underlying factors that are contributing to your illnesses, including Mast Cell Activation Syndrome and Histamine Intolerance.
-Mold Toxicity is a big one.
+You’ll still need to look at your root causes.
+These are the underlying factors contributing to your illnesses, including Mast Cell Activation Syndrome and Histamine Intolerance, like Mold Toxicity.

-But boosting your resilience may better equip you for healing as you tackle your root causes.
+But boosting your resilience can better equip you for healing as you tackle your root causes.

 Resilience experts believe that strengthening your resilience can help improve your health and ease illnesses in some instances.